vstamos1/Appjs/Building-Appjs.md

 This section details using the free visual studio express edition since that is available for all.

 * Download the Microsoft Visual Studio C++ 2010 Express (http://go.microsoft.com/?linkid=9709949)
-* * This link is a web installer and it installs a lot of stuff (2.3 gig) ** install includes .Net Framework 4 and Microsoft SQL Server Compact
+ * This link is a web installer and it installs a lot of stuff (2.3 gig)
+ * install includes .Net Framework 4 and Microsoft SQL Server Compact

+For windows 7 64bit architecture you will also need to download and install Microsoft Windows SDK for Windows 7 which is another 1.6 gig.